 6 Tips on How to Master the Long Run

-Long runs are a staple of almost all training plans for runners, whether you’re training for a 5k or a marathon.
-They improve your stamina and aerobic endurance, which are the building blocks for building a runner who can run faster over longer distances.
+Long runs are a staple of almost all training plans for runners, whether you’re training for a 5K or a marathon.
+They improve your stamina and aerobic endurance, which are the building blocks for a runner who wants to learn to run faster over longer distances.

 1. Start With Your Mind

 Visualize the route you will run and picture yourself running well and finishing strong.
 Trust your training: take it slow and tell yourself you can do it.
 A positive mindset will go a long way when the going gets tough.
 If you tell yourself it’s hard and you can’t do it, then you’ll only make it harder for yourself and you’ll actually find it harder.

 2. Focus on Hydration & Nutrition

-As long as your stomach feels ok during the run and you can complete the run, then you’re on the right track.
-If you feel like you can’t complete your run feeling strong, then begin to increase how much you eat before.
-If you’re struggling to perfect your pre-long run meal, then use 7-10 g of carbs per kg of body weight as a guide and work from there.
-If you’re training for a race, then your long run nutrition and hydration should replicate what you plan to do on race day.
+As long as your stomach feels ok during the run and you can complete it, you’re on the right track.
+If you feel like you can’t finish your run feeling strong, then start increasing how much you eat.
+If you’re struggling to perfect your “long run” meal, use 7-10 g of carbs per kg of body weight as a daily guideline and work from there.
+If you’re training for a race, then the nutrition and hydration on your long run should reflect what you plan to do on race day.

 3. It’s Not a Race, Pace Yourself